it-vecherka/jnoid/jnoid.coffee.md

           else
             @push event

 As a slightly more fun stuff, here's `takeWhile`.
-It takes values from stream while assering their values with a given function remains true.
+It takes values from signal while assering their values with a given function remains true.

       takeWhile: (f) ->